MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/capacity-planning-and-load-testing-sharepoint-online.md

 description: "This article describes how you can deploy to SharePoint Online without performing traditional load testing since it is not permitted."
 ---

-# Capacity planning and load testing SharePoint Online
+# Capacity planning and load testing SharePoint Online.

 This article describes how you can deploy to SharePoint Online without traditional load testing, since load-testing is strongly discouraged.